OSGConnect/connectbook/welcome/overview/is-it-for-you.md

 [title]: - "Is the Open Science Grid for You?"

-Test.
 The [Open Science Grid][osg] is a nationally-funded consortium of computing resources at more than one hundred institutional partners that, together, offer a strategic advantage for computing work that can be run as numerous short tasks.